As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client, or even no-shows at coaching sessions.

 - 5 minutes before the appointment

-Reminder emails aren’t always easy to write.
-Some coaches may be scared of offending their clients, while others may be tempted to vent their anger and frustrations via reminder emails.
+Some coaches may worry about offending their clients, while others may be tempted to vent their frustrations at them in a reminder email.

 It’s easy to think that clients will get annoyed by reminder emails.
 But the truth is that people are busy, and it can be incredibly liberating for a business to take ownership of those reminders.

-On the flip side of the coin, reminder emails shouldn’t be used to shame your clients or get angry at them.
+On the flip side, reminder emails shouldn’t be used to argue with your client.

 Here’s what we mean.
 Instead of writing: